bb220/auth-api/README.md

 API_KEY=your_custom_api_key_here
 ```

-✅ In production, `DATABASE_URL` and all env variables are managed securely with Railway.
+✅ In deployed environments, all env variables are managed securely with Railway.

----

-## Running Locally
+### 5. Run the app:

 ```bash
 uvicorn app.main:app --reload